What can happen when you swipe random images from the Internet to use in your content

-So I wrote a check for $750, sent it overnight by Fedex (another $80 to $100), and lied on the customs form.
+So I wrote a check for $750, sent it overnight by FedEx, adding another $80 to my fine, and lied on the customs form.
 (Sorry government people; I was being threatened!)

 What a scam.

-In doing further research, my husband and I learned that there are companies out there seeding the Internet with photos, tracking their use, and pulling the same tactics to those unlucky enough to use the seeded images.
+In doing further research, my husband and I learned that there are companies out there seeding the Internet with photos, tracking their use, and pulling the same tactics on those unlucky enough to use the seeded images.

-I even hired a gal to go through another website I owned, and had her replace every-single-image with images from safe sources.
+I even hired a virtual assistant to go through another website I owned, and had her replace every-single-image with images from safe sources.

 I didn't want to take a chance.

 I hope that now, after reading this, you won't either.

-There are plenty of safe photo sites out there now, including these, a few of my go-tos:
+There are plenty of safe, free photo sites out there now, including these, a few of my go-tos:

-P.S.
-Don’t get me wrong.
+Also, please don't me wrong.
 I was guilty.
 I used the image without permission.
-But this was back in the days when EVERYONE used images straight from the Internet.
+But this was back in the day when EVERYONE used images straight from the Internet.
 It was common practice.

-I know, I know … it doesn’t really matter.
-Just because “they’re” breaking the law doesn’t make it right for me to do so.
+I know, I know ... it doesn't matter.
+Just because "they're" breaking the law doesn't make it right for me to do so.